htrajan/ht-drawsteel/Draw Steel Rules (original).md

 This game will absolutely feature dungeons.
 Ancient underground complexes filled with ravenous undead or creeping oozes.
 But it isn’t a dungeon crawler.
 It’s not about “clearing rooms.”
 It’s not a survival horror game where you must track light and food and the weight of every object you carry.

 You can fight monsters in a dungeon, but the game is not about dungeons.
-Lots of games focus on that gameplay and do it really well!
+Lots of games [[Focus|focus]] on that gameplay and do it really well!
 Like Shadowdark.

 It’s not a wilderness exploration game, aka a hex [[Crawl|crawl]].
 It’s not about surviving in extreme weather, getting lost, or trying to navigate your way back to safety.

 You can fight monsters in the wilderness, even run a whole campaign in the wilderness, but this game is not about the wilderness.
-We love games that focus on that fantasy, like *Forbidden Lands*.
+We love games that [[Focus|focus]] on that fantasy, like *Forbidden Lands*.

 You can run adventures with horror themes, but this is not a horror roleplaying game like *Call of Cthulhu*.
 Your sessions can and will feature comedy, but this isn’t a comedy RPG like *Paranoia*.

 We genuinely love all those games.
-But we love them because they focus on specific genres of gameplay and deliver on them really well.
+But we love them because they [[Focus|focus]] on specific genres of gameplay and deliver on them really well.

 Our game is heroic fantasy.
 That’s its genre.
 Extraordinary people fighting dragons and necromancers.